There’s no such thing as a free lunch, or so the saying goes, and that’s definitely the case when it comes to car manufacturers and dealers.

 Enter the 0% finance deal.

-On the surface, it sounds great doesn’t it? (zero anything seems pretty good when it comes to finance).
+On the surface, it sounds great, doesn’t it? (zero anything seems pretty good when it comes to financing).
 You get to borrow the money to purchase the car, and then pay it back over time without paying any interest on the deal.
 How could you lose?